milestonesys/mipsdk-samples-plugin/SCInsertCamera/README.md

-Select the \"Create 1x5x1\" button to create a view layout with a HTML page containing the main Google web page, a view item with the first found camera, some empty view items, and a hotspot view item.
+Select the \"Create 1x5x1\" button to create a view layout with a HTML page containing the main Google web page, a view item with the first found camera, a text view item, a carrousel view item, an image view item, one empty view item, and a hotspot view item.

 ![](insertCameraView.png)